 The strength of plastic

-Credit cards are the most versatile option in your back-pocket and prove very handy when used in the right situation.
-There are a number of factors which are of a benefit to the consumer, such as the borrowing facility they provide and a level of consumer protection against fraud or fake goods or services.
+Credit cards are the most versatile option in your back pocket and prove very handy when used in the right situation.
+There are a number of factors that are of benefit to the consumer, such as the borrowing facility they provide and the level of consumer protection against fraud or fake goods or services.
 You can save money when shopping on certain purchases where the provider has a loyalty partnership with the merchant, not forgetting air miles and other perks for example.
-Although be cautious, acting irresponsibly can lead you up a path of expensive debt and a beaten-up credit rating which will affect your chances of securing other forms of credit, such as additional credit cards, mortgages and loans.
+Although cautious, acting irresponsibly can lead you up a path of expensive debt and a beaten-up credit rating which will affect your chances of securing other forms of credit, such as additional credit cards, mortgages or even online loans.

 Tips to maximise your credit card